 This reinstatement period does not apply to veterans applying through the separate veteran’s process.

-Even though you can work in this limited way during the three year “watch period”, you cannot be working at the time you apply.
 The Department will monitor your earnings during this three year period by requiring you to submit documentation of employment earnings, usually on an annual basis.
 The Department only considers earnings from work, not from disability, retirement or other “non-work” pay.
-The Department allows you to submit a number of different types of documents to prove that you do not have earnings above the limit, including:

 If you received a disbursement of a federal loan after the date the doctor signed the form or after the date you submitted the SSA award notice, you can still qualify for the discharge as long as you return the funds to the loan holder within 120 days of the disbursement date.

 ALERT: The amounts discharged due to disability may be taxable income, but there have been some changes in this area.
 Under a law recently passed by Congress, loans cancelled because of disability or death after December 31, 2017, will not be taxed.
 More information can be found in this blog post.
 For earlier discharges, the Department says: “If we approve your discharge because of VA documentation, we report the discharge of any loan debt totaling $600.00 or more to the Internal Revenue Service (IRS) for the year that the loan was discharged.
 If we approve your discharge because of SSA documentation or a physician’s certification, we report the discharge of any loan debt totaling $600.00 or more to the IRS for the year in which you completed the three-year monitoring period.
 If we report the discharge to the IRS, we will send you a 1099-C for the tax year that we sent it to the IRS.
 The amount of the discharged debt will be considered income for federal tax purposes and possibly for state tax purposes.
 You may want to consult with a tax professional to determine how this may affect your personal taxes.”